ngaller/aqueduct-sync-mongo/README.md

       the library will only recognize the operations that contain one of these operators:
       $push, $set, $unset.
  * upsert: upsert a single record
+      If the record contains some keys that start with a $ sign, they will be interpreted as MongoDB operations.
  * remove: remove records matching a selector
  * addOrUpdateChildInCollection
  * removeChildFromCollection